INSPIRE THE NEXT GENERATION

 SCHOOL DAYS, FUN DAYS

 Local school children claim it’s THE best day of the entire school year.
 And you’ll help plan it!
-The “STEM Academy” is a fun-filled day of interactive engineering projects facilitated by ONU engineering students.
-School children get to do cool things like creating trigger–controlled alarm systems and designing trusses from spaghetti.
+The “STEM Day” is a fun-filled day of interactive engineering projects facilitated by ONU engineering students.
+School children get to do cool things like creating battery-powered hovercrafts and designing trusses from spaghetti.
 As an engineering education major, you’ll play a lead role in the STEM Academy – developing hands-on activities to get fourth-, fifth- and sixth-graders excited about engineering.

 ONU started the first – and only – undergraduate chapter of the American Society for Engineering Education (ASEE).
 Members of this group participate in regional and national conferences, host social activities, and participate in STEM outreach programs.